Oil hovers around $60 as U.S.-China trade tensions weigh

 Brent prices have lost more than 9% in the past week, with U.S. President Donald Trump vowing to impose new tariffs on Chinese imports and China making further moves against U.S. agricultural cargoes.

-The United States also responded to a decline in China’s yuan on Monday by branding the country a currency manipulator.
+The United States also responded to a decline in China’s yuan on Monday by branding the country a currency manipulator, pushing China to accuse the United States of causing chaos in financial markets.

 “This morning’s slight price recovery is hardly worthy of mention.
 Concerns about demand and the escalating trade conflict are still keeping the oil market in a stranglehold,” Commerzbank analyst Carsten Fritsch said in a note.